Ryan T. Anderson

 Lindsay’s Pulitzer-nominated Faith in the Halls of Power was listed in Publishers Weekly’s “Best Books of 2007.”
 His work has been profiled in hundreds of media outlets worldwide, and his research has been funded through fellowships awarded by the American Council of Learned Societies, the National Academy of Education and the National Science Foundation.

-Since his appointment to president of Gordon College in Massachusetts in 2011, Gordon has experienced banner years in terms of enrollment, fundraising, financial strength, campus diversity, sponsored research, athletic success and faith expression on campus.
+Since his appointment to president of Gordon College in Massachusetts in 2011, Gordon has experienced banner years in terms of fundraising, campus diversity, sponsored research, athletic success and faith expression on campus.
 President Lindsay is gratified to be working alongside talented colleagues and regards the College’s gains during his tenure as evidence of a winning team.
 He also serves on the boards of Christianity Today and the Veritas Forum.
 From 2006 until 2011 Lindsay was a member of the faculty at Rice University.

 W. Davies Owens is the Head of Vision and Advancement at the Ambrose School in Boise, Idaho, where he also served as the Dean of the Upper School.
 Prior to moving west five years ago, he served for 10 years as a Board Member, and later, as Head of School at Heritage Preparatory School, an ACCS member school in Atlanta, Georgia.
 Five years prior, he was the Executive Director of BlueSky Ministries, an innovation lab and consulting organization launched after his work for Christianity.com during the dot-com days of Silicon Valley.
 He is also an ordained Presbyterian minister who served as a local church pastor for 12 years in both suburban and urban congregations.
 Davies has a bachelor’s degree in sociology from Furman University, a master’s degree in divinity from Duke Divinity School and a doctorate from Gordon Conwell Seminary in Boston.
 He has studied on a number of occasions at L’Abri Fellowship in Switzerland and England.
 He has a heart for international missions and has been leading teams from Ambrose to work with schools in Rwanda for the past four years.
 He is the host of the BaseCamp Live podcast, which is dedicated to helping promote Classical Christian education nationally and equip parents and leaders involved in raising up the next generation.
 He and his wife, Holly, see the consistent fruit of Classical Christian education in the lives of their three children, Hannah, 19, Liam, 16, and Bennett, 14.